 In June 2016, the EPA adopted the Methane Rule, which established requirements to control GHG emissions from oil and gas sources that are constructed, modified, or reconstructed after September 18, 2015.
-On November 15, 2021, the EPA published a proposed rule that would establish emissions guidelines for the control of methane from existing oil and gas sources for the first time under the CAA.
-The EPA intends to adopt the existing source emissions guidelines as a final rule by the end of 2022, which would then trigger a requirement for states to develop rules that will make the federal emissions guidelines enforceable as state rules over a three- to four-year period.
-The ultimate fate of the proposed methane emissions guidelines and any related requirements for existing sources is unclear.
+More recently, the EPA issued a November 15, 2021 proposal and a November 11, 2022 supplemental proposal that would establish volatile organic compound and methane emissions standards for oil and gas sources that are constructed, modified, or reconstructed after November 15, 2021, as well as a set of volatile organic compound and methane emissions guidelines that would apply to existing oil and gas sources for the first time under the CAA.
+The EPA plans to issue a final rule from the pending proposal in 2023, which would then trigger a requirement for states to develop rules that will make the federal emissions guidelines enforceable as state rules over a three- to four-year period.
+The ultimate fate of the proposed methane emissions guidelines for existing sources is unclear.
 Nevertheless, regulations promulgated under the CAA may require the Sponsor to incur development expenses to install and utilize specific equipment, technologies, or work practices to control emissions from its operations.